 An experienced gold panner can seek gold anywhere on public national forest land.
 Look for land that is not staked (usually where posted).
 Mining claims are kept on file at the Plumas County Recorder’s office.

-Beginners need to get details on the areas and regulations for recreational panning.
-Contact Plumas, Lassen or Tahoe National Forest offices.
+Beginners need to get details on the areas and regulations for recreational gold panning.
+Contact Plumas, Lassen, or Tahoe National Forest offices.
 The Plumas County Museum has a reference book on gold panning available for sale.
-The book contains information on how and where to pan, equipment needed, safety tips, etc,
+The book contains information on how and where to pan, equipment needed, safety tips, etc.,

 Gold panning requires a few essential tools and equipment to get started.
 The most basic tool is a gold pan, which is typically made of metal or plastic and has ridges or grooves to trap the gold particles.
 A shovel or trowel is also necessary for digging up gravel and sediment from the riverbeds.

 In addition to these primary tools, a classifier is often used to separate larger rocks and debris from the finer sediments.
 This helps to concentrate the gold particles, making them easier to spot.
 A snuffer bottle or a suction device is essential for extracting the gold from the pan, while a magnifying glass can be handy for examining the gold more closely.

 It’s important to note that gold panning equipment can vary depending on individual preferences and the specific location.
 Some prospectors may choose to use a sluice box or a gold dredge for more efficient gold recovery, while others may prefer the simplicity of traditional hand panning.
 Whichever tools you use, familiarize yourself with their proper use and maintenance for a successful gold panning experience.

 Gold panning is both an art and a science, requiring a combination of technique, patience, and a keen eye.
 Here are some tried and true techniques and tips to enhance your chances of success: